FAQs

 Do you only see old animals?

-Not all animals that need hospice care are old.
-Life-limiting diseases can come on at any point in our pet’s lives.
+Not all animals that need pain management and palliative care are old.
+Pain and life-limiting diseases can come on at any point in our pet’s lives.
 Problems such as arthritis and obesity can vastly impact our pets quality of life at any age.

 What do I do with my pet’s body after euthanasia?